To go electric, America needs more mines. Can it build them?

 WORRIES ABOUT WILDLIFE, SACRED GROUNDS, FLOWERS

 In Arizona, Biden promised Native Americans - whose votes helped him win the battleground state - that they would have a “seat at the table” if he defeated Trump.
-But he has yet to meet with them to discuss worries that Rio Tinto’s Resolution proposed copper mine would destroy sacred sites considered home to religious deities.
+Many Native Americans are worried that Rio Tinto’s Resolution proposed copper mine would destroy sacred sites considered home to religious deities.

+On Monday afternoon, Biden administration officials blocked a land swap Rio needs to build the mine.
+Trump officials had previously approved that land swap.

 Other controversial projects include Idaho’s Stibnite proposed mine, from John Paulson-backed Perpetua Resources Corp, which is under fresh scrutiny by U.S. Environmental Protection Agency staff over fears it would pollute Native American fishing grounds.
 The mine would produce gold and antimony, used to make alloys for EV batteries.

-In Nevada, the Department of Wildlife worries that the lithium mines planned by ioneer and Lithium Americas would harm trout, deer and pronghorn habitats.
+In Nevada, the Department of Wildlife worries that the lithium mines planned by Lithium Americas and others would harm trout, deer and pronghorn habitats.
 The Lithium Americas mine received federal approval last month, but ranchers have sued the U.S. government to reverse that decision.

 “Renewable energy and electric cars aren’t green if they destroy an important habitat and drive wildlife extinct,” said Kelly Fuller, of the Western Watersheds Project, which opposes the Lithium Americas project.

 In Nevada, the death of the Tiehm’s buckwheat flowers at ioneer’s proposed mine site remains a point of contention.
-The U.S. Fish and Wildlife Service has theorized that thirsty squirrels may have gnawed the roots of more than 17,000 flowers for water amid a drought in the state.
+The U.S. Fish and Wildlife Service said that thirsty squirrels may have gnawed the roots of more than 17,000 flowers for water amid a drought in the state.

 The Center for Biological Diversity, which opposes the mine, said there was evidence that humans destroyed the flowers.
 “The targeted nature of the damage, combined with the lack of feces, pawprints, hoofprints, or other evidence of wildlife suggest human involvement,” the group said in a court filing.